 - Can you tell me about the last company you worked with?

 There is so much you can learn about your candidate from the way they answer this question.
-You can learn about their attitude – did they identify with the place of work place; their knowledge – can they explain what technology they were working on?
+You can learn about their attitude – did they identify with the place of work; their knowledge – can they explain what technology they were working on?
 Did they have a basic grasp of the business model and competition?

 This question and the next are much better than asking the candidate about their knowledge in your specific domain.